Advanced Options

 Upstream TLS

 Upstream TLS enables TLS between the engine and the upstream service.
-This is configured with --http-use-tls.
+This is configured with --upstream-tls.
+The older --http-use-tls flag is still accepted for compatibility, but new configs should use --upstream-tls.

 Edge authentication and challenge